-- 8.1.1.1 Sites that have flammable or combustible liquid fuel storage shall have fire hydrants provided in accordance with NFPA 30, Flammable and Combustible Liquids Code, and NFPA 24, Standard for the Installation of Private Fire Service Mains and Their Appurtenances. - 8.1.1.2 The hydrants specified in 8.1.1.1 shall have a water supply of at least 946 L/min (250 gpm) for 2 hours. - 8.1.1.3 Fuel cell power systems that do not have flammable or combustible liquid fuel storage and are located outside buildings that have yard or city hydrant protection shall be considered to have required site protection. - 8.1.1.4 If fuel cell power systems are sited at locations that do not have hydrant protection, power systems shall be protected in accordance with a fire risk evaluation. - 8.1.1.5 Fuel cell power systems located inside buildings shall be protected in accordance with 8.1.5. - 8.1.2 Fuel Cell Fire Protection and Detection.
-Fuel cell systems designed and constructed in accordance with Section 4.4 shall be provided with an automatic fire detection and alarm system in accordance with NFPA 72, National Fire Alarm and Signaling Code.
+- 8.1.1.1 Sites that have flammable or combustible liquid fuel storage shall have fire hydrants provided in accordance with NFPA 30 and NFPA 24. - 8.1.1.2 The hydrants specified in 8.1.1.1 shall have a water supply of at least 946 L/min (250 gpm) for 2 hours. - 8.1.1.3 Fuel cell power systems that do not have flammable or combustible liquid fuel storage and are located outside buildings that have yard or city hydrant protection shall be considered to have required site protection. - 8.1.1.4 If fuel cell power systems are sited at locations that do not have hydrant protection, power systems shall be protected in accordance with a fire risk evaluation. - 8.1.1.5 Fuel cell power systems located inside buildings shall be protected in accordance with 8.1.5. - 8.1.2 Fuel Cell Fire Protection and Detection.
+Fuel cell systems designed and constructed in accordance with Section 4.4 shall be provided with an automatic fire detection and alarm system in accordance with NFPA 72.